For what reasons would I, or a colleague, need to self-report to the college?

 In addition, you may review the WCJC Reopen Plan for details related to each phase or reopen and the various protocols and guidelines that have been developed.

-- Employees who are at high risk for severe illness resulting from COVID-19 may request a temporary ADA work accommodation due to the potential threat of exposure to COVID-19 in the workplace.
+Employees who are at high risk for severe illness resulting from COVID-19 may request a Reasonable Work Accommodation Request due to the potential threat of exposure to COVID-19 in the workplace.
 Wharton County Junior College shall make reasonable workplace accommodation for any employee with a disability that does not constitute an undue hardship on his/her department and/or the College.
 It is the institution's policy, in compliance with Title IX as implemented, to provide equal employment opportunities without regard to race, color, religion, national origin, gender, age, or disability.
-Employees must submit an ADA Work Accommodation Request Form to the Office of Payroll and Benefits, along with any required documentation.
+Employees must follow guidelines established as part of College Reg 882 for ADA accommodations and submit all documentation to the Office of Payroll and Benefits.

 Will employees be required to wear a face mask or face covering when they return to work on campus?